dantman/elite-vr-cockpit/GETTING-STARTED.md

     - On your computer: the [Elite VR Cockpit Window](Images/ScreenshotDesktopUI.png) will open on your computer, where you can see the Status of Open VR, vJoy, and Elite Dangerous, as well as Logs from the overlay.
 3. Start Elite Dangerous (make sure to select Steam VR if prompted).

 If you started it correctly, you'll see a window in your VR headset that indicates Elite Dangerous is starting.
 You should also see the white outlines of the two joysticks on top of each hand controllers in VR.
-These may disappear briefly during the startup of the game
+These may disappear briefly during the startup of the game.

 | Left Hand: Throttle                                 | Right Hand: Joystick   |
 | :---------------------------------------            | :---------------------------------------|
 ![Left hand: Throttle](Images/ScreenshotThrottle.png) | ![Right Hand: Joystick](Images/ScreenshotJoystick.png)|

-### **3a.
-Start a training mission**
+### 3a.
+Start a training mission
 You will need to do some configuring, so start a training mission instead of jumping straight into the game.

 Training missions offer a variety of ship types (Ship, Fighter, and SRVs), so you can configure your buttons based on each cockpit without risking a real ship in the real game.